dvdmtw98/notes/My Vault/cyber-security/cyber-attacks/social-engineering/social-engineering-attacks.md

 ---

 ##### Pretexting
-Attacker create a scenario to manipulate or deceive someone into divulging confidential information
+Attacker creates a fabricated scenario to manipulate or deceive someone into divulging confidential information

 ##### Diversion Theft
 Manipulating a situation or creating a distraction to steal valuable information